-WhatsApp is probably the most common instant messaging app out there at the moment.
-It is largely considered the most reliable, easy to use and all around perfect app.
+WhatsApp is probably the most common instant messaging app out there.
+It is largely considered the most reliable, easy-to-use and all-around perfect app.
 Also, it happens to boast some pretty decent security features.
 Or does it?

 Keeping in mind the recent change of hands in Whatsapp’s ownership.
 The fact that Facebook is already harvesting data from WhatsApp and that it soon plans to implement advertising into it makes one question — is WhatsApp still as secure as it used to be?

-While WhatsApp offers features like end-to-end encryption and secures data backups to demonstrate how secure it is, the truth is, if Facebook wants to sell user data, they can do it anyway.
+While WhatsApp offers features like end-to-end encryption and secures data backups to demonstrate how secure it is, the truth is, if Facebook wants to sell user data, it can do it anyway.

 Signal is an encrypted messaging app available for both Android and iOS.
 It also offers desktop variants for PC, macOS and Linux.
-It communicates over the internet using a one-to-one type service that ensures that data leaving your device is sent directly and in a safe manner to the recipient’s device.
+It communicates over the internet using a one-to-one service that ensures that data leaving your device is sent safely to the recipient’s device.

-Similar to WhatsApp, it uses phone numbers as unique identifiers and then implements end-to-end encryptions technologies to ensure data privacy.
+Like WhatsApp, it uses phone numbers as unique identifiers and then implements end-to-end encryption technologies to ensure data privacy.

 Signal also includes functionalities using which users can independently verify the identity of their messaging correspondents and the integrity of the data channel.

-In addition to having all the features that WhatsApp has, Signal also offers some interesting data privacy features like self-deleting messages.
+In addition to having all the features of WhatsApp, Signal offers some interesting data privacy features like self-deleting messages.
 The Android version can also be optionally used as an SMS app.

-Just like Signal, Wickr Me is also an instant messaging app that is based on the concept of peer-to-peer communication.
+Like Signal, Wickr Me is also an instant messaging app based on the concept of peer-to-peer communication.